miniclip22/EDP-HIERARCHICAL-NFT/README.md

 * The latest LTS version of [Node.js](https://nodejs.org/en/) should be installed
 * A Windows/Linux/Mac machine is required
+* [Truffle](https://trufflesuite.com/docs/truffle/how-to/install/) should be installed following the instructions provided in the link
 * [Ganache](https://www.trufflesuite.com/ganache) should be installed for local development and configured on port 7545 and network ID 1337

 ## Installing EDP-HIERARCHICAL-NFT